 It secretes several proteins that have been shown to contribute to its intracellular adaptation.

 Internalin (InlA & InlB)

 Internalin (In) is a surface protein expressed by Listeria monocytogenes.
-It binds to glycoprotein receptors (internalin A binds with E-cadherin and internalin B binds with globular portion of the complement component C1q) present on the epithelial cells lining gastro-intestinal tract and allows the bacteria to become internalized in a membrane-bound vacuole.
+It binds to glycoprotein receptors (internalin A binds with E-cadherin, and internalin B binds with a globular portion of the complement component C1q) on the epithelial cells lining the gastro-intestinal tract and allows the bacteria to become internalized in a membrane-bound vacuole.

 Listeriolysin O (LLO)

-The cytolysin produced by Listeria monocytogenes is called listeriolysin O which intercalates (inserts) into the membrane of vacuole and causes the formation of pores.
-From this pore, L. monocytogenes enters the cytoplasm of the cell, escaping from the phagosome before lysosomal fusion, thereby avoiding intracellular killing.
+The cytolysin produced by Listeria monocytogenes is called listeriolysin O, which intercalates (inserts) into the vacuole membrane and causes the formation of pores.
+From this pore, L. monocytogenes enters the cell’s cytoplasm, escaping from the phagosome before lysosomal fusion, thereby avoiding intracellular killing.

 Actin assembly-inducing protein (ActA)

-It is another listerial surface protein that promotes polymerization of actin to form ‘actin tails’.
-Actin tails enable Listeria to be actively motile and spread directly from cell to cell.
+It is another listerial surface protein that promotes actin polymerization to form ‘actin tails.’
+Actin tails enable Listeria to be motile and spread directly from cell to cell.

-Once within the cytoplasm of the host cell, ActA protein released by Listeria causes the polymerization of actin filaments at the end of the bacterium.
+Once within the host cell’s cytoplasm, ActA protein released by Listeria causes the polymerization of actin filaments at the end of the bacterium.
 Rocket-like tails containing F-actin is formed and trapped in the host cytoskeleton.
 These F-actin tails propel bacteria through the cytoplasm at rates up to 11μm/minute.
-The bacteria can even be propelled through the cell surface and into neighboring cells.
+The bacteria can be propelled through the cell surface and into neighboring cells.

-These mechanisms enable the organism to move directly from cell to cell without exposure to soluble immune factors such as antibodies and complement.
+These mechanisms enable the organism to move directly from cell to cell without exposure to soluble immune factors such as antibodies and complements.